mrchrisster/mister-arcade-attract/README.md

 # Usage
 To cycle through all MiSTer Arcade cores, copy Attract_Arcade.sh and Attract_Arcade.ini to /media/fat/Scripts Directory.
+Attract_Arcade.ini is optional but recommended to use as well for more customization options.

 ## Custom List
 To use a custom list of arcade games to play create /media/fat/Scripts/Attract_Arcade.txt with 1 MRA file - including extension - per line.